gareth-39/The-Big-Quiz/README.md

 # Site Goals

-* To show what i have learned in CSS, JAVASCRIPT and HTML.
+* To show what I have learned in CSS, JAVASCRIPT and HTML.
 * To provide an interactive experience that is easily accessible in terms of navigation and to manouver throughout the site.
 * To personalise each users highscore to the quizes leaderboard.
 * To easily be able to see their progress and how many questions are left.
 * To display how many correct points the user has achieved throughout the quiz at all times.
 * It needs to be instantly engaging to encourage the user to play the game.
-* Questions to be randomised and drawn from a bank of available questions.
+* Questions to be randomised and drawn from the bank of available questions.
 * The user must be able to leave the quiz if they wish to, and return to the home page.<br><br>
 #

 # The overall goal:
 * To be easy for the user to start game play.
-* To be able to easily navigate throughout the site.
+* For users to easily navigate throughout the site.
-* To be able to visit the leaderboard and review their highscores.
+* To be able to visit the leaderboard and review highscores.

 #
 # Requirements
-- Correspondsto all screen sizes and devices.
+- Corresponds to all screen sizes and devices.
 - Accessible and user friendly quiz.
-- Keeps the user engaged throughout their experience, which includes the functions of the progress bar, score counter, end score total and the attaches each name to the leaderboard.
+- Keeps the user engaged throughout their experience, which includes the functions of the progress bar, score counter, end score total, and then attaches each name to the leaderboard.
 - User friendly and clear navigation methods.